Supplier price breaks

 Price breaks or volume discounts, represent situations where the margin unit price of goods is varying, depending on the quantity considered for the purchase.
 Usually, unit prices are decreasing when purchase quantities increase, in order to give the client an incentive to buy more.
 When suppliers offer price breaks, there is an economic incentive in having purchase quantities correspondingly adjusted to take advantage of those price breaks.
 Envision offers extensive support for supplier price breaks.
 In this section, we detail how to model price breaks from the purchasing optimization perspective.

-Table representation of price breaks
+Tabular price breaks

 The most frequent way to represent price breaks for a list of products is to have a table with 3 columns:

-Idthe identifier of the product
+Idthe identifier of the product.

-Pthe purchase unit price of the product
+Pricethe purchase unit price of the product.

 In order to keep the table readable, when looking at a given product, the lines are typically sorted by quantities in increasing order.
 This ordering helps making sense of the magnitude of the discounts.